hettlage/pytest-db-content/docs/quickstart.rst

            Returns
            -------
-           books : list of tuple
+           books : list of dict
-               A list of tuples with the column values.
+               A list of dictionaries with the column names and values.

            """